 Progressively, a narrow AI will advance its capabilities until it becomes Artificial General Intelligence (AGI).
 AGI computer programs, known as ‘agent-based computing,’ is aimed at carrying out the tasks, which are normally accomplished by a single human.
 Gradually, AGI will become capable of doing the same things that humans do, but faster and better.
 Ultimately, they will be capable of assuming human characteristics, like kindness, emotion and abstract thinking.

-Superintelligence, is generally understood as a synonym of AGI, and I have used this term, best popularized by Nick Bostrom in his book ‘Superintelligence’ rather than AGI.
-However, for me Superintelligence has a slightly different nuanced view in terms of scale.
-Most AI specialists consider AGI as an ‘agent’ superior to any humans, or even the whole Humanity, in every aspect of intelligence, judgement or action, assuming that they may me millions or even billions robot-like agents.
+Superintelligence is generally understood as a synonym of AGI, and I have used that term, best popularized by Nick Bostrom in his book ‘Superintelligence’ rather than AGI.
+However, for me Superintelligence has a slightly different, nuanced view in terms of scale.
+Most AI specialists consider AGI as an ‘agent’ superior to any humans, or even the whole Humanity, in every aspect of intelligence, judgement or action, assuming that they may be millions or even billions robot-like agents.
 Such robot-like agents with at least human-level intelligence are necessary for a true Superintelligence if it wants to change the environment rather that remain a super-thinking action-less entity.
-But for me, it yet something more.
-I interpret Superintelligence, as a single entity, with the same superior powers, mentioned earlier but being not a robot or a human-like agent, but an invisible being.
-We can visualise AGI agents as a kind of a computer in a human-like form or any other hardware.
-Whereas Superintelligence is an invisible network run by billions of algorithms, similar to billions of neurons in our brain.
+But for me, it is yet something more.
+I interpret Superintelligence, as a single entity, with the same superior powers, mentioned earlier but being not a robot or a human-like agent, but an invisible being, an invisible network run by billions of algorithms, similar to billions of neurons in our brain.
 It is in fact an Artificial Mind.
 We can see the brain, but we cannot see the mind.